(Photo Credit: Shutterstock)

 Yes, beating the red light will save you time, but the risk of getting into an accident will always high.
 It's better to be safe than sorry, and be aware that life is more important than reaching your destination earlier.

 To help you avoid traffic jams and congestion caused by road accidents, Motorist.sg has specially designed an app for smart drivers.
 Simply called Motorist, the app provides you with real-time updates about accidents, heavy traffic, road closures, vehicle breakdowns and more.
 With these information readily at your fingertips, you can plan your commute in advance and avoid delays on your drive.

 As part of our ongoing promotion, drivers who download the Motorist App will stand a chance to win S$450 worth of petrol vouchers weekly.
 All they have to do is submit traffic updates regularly to earn points.
 Points will be tallied weekly and the top 30 participants will walk away with petrol vouchers.

-To download the app, simply click the link below.
+To download the app, simply click the button below.

 Download the Motorist App and receive complimentary access to our full suite of vehicle management tools.Download

 Download the new Motorist app now.
 Designed by drivers for drivers, this all-in-one app lets you receive the latest traffic updates, gives you access to live traffic cameras, and helps you manage LTA and vehicle matters.
 Download it now and stand a chance to win $1,000 worth of petrol vouchers monthly.